-You should only select an existing database if the database was created using scripts provided by Centrify.
+You should only select an existing database if the database was created using scripts provided by Delinea.

-- Select Use the default NT AUTHORITY\SYSTEM account to use the internal account or select a specific SQL login account with sufficient privileges, then click Next.
-A SQL login account is required to run the stored procedures that read and write information to the management database.
-The account must a member of the system administrator (sa) fixed server role on the selected database server. - 11.
+- 10. Select a specific SQL login account with sufficient privileges or default NT AUTHORITY\SYSTEM account, then click Next. - Note: A SQL login account executes the stored procedures that read and write information to the management database.
+You must configure the account as a member of the system administrator fixed server role on the selected database server.
+Choosing the default NT AUTHORITY/SYSTEM account or an Active Directory account can cause latch contention that may slow audit data despooling.
+It is not recommend to use the NT AUTHORITY/SYSTEM account in production environments. - 11.
 Type a license key or import licenses from a file, then click Next. - 12.
 Review details about the management database to be installed, then click Next. - 13.
 Select the Launch Add Audit Store Wizard option if you want to start the Add Audit Store wizard, then click Finish.